ashleighchun/published-books-app/README.md

 Code of Conduct
 Everyone interacting in the MisterFitness project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

+edit books view
+  change title
+  pick different publisher or add new publisher

+edit publishers view
+see all Publishers
+  edit publishers
+  delete?

+  show all publishers
+  edit or delete publisher